Configuring SMTP Settings in SentryOne

 Adding a New SMTP Server

-- Enter the IP address or the domain name of the SMTP Server in the SMTP Server box.
-Enter the email you wish to send the notifications in the From Address box.
+3. Enter the IP address or the domain name of the SMTP Server in the SMTP Server box.
+Enter the email that you want to send the notifications in the From Address box.
+Enter your security credentials in the SMTP Security tab.

 Important: For the most accurate SMTP test, use the SentryOne client installed on the server computer to send the test message.
 If you use a SentryOne client on a different computer, such as your local workstation, the results may differ.
 For example, your SMTP server may allow relay from your workstation but not from the SentryOne Server computer, in which case the test from your workstation would succeed; but the SentryOne Server would be unable to deliver notifications.